 The Stockholm Convention is a global treaty to protect human health and the environment from persistent organic pollutants (POPs).
-POPs are chemicals that remain intact in the environment for long periods, become widely distributed geographically, accumulate in the fatty tissue of living organisms and are toxic to humans and wildlife.
-POPs may travel long distances through air, water or organismscirculate globally and can cause damage wherever they travel.
-In implementing the Convention, Governments will take measures to eliminate or reduce with the goal of elimination the releases of POPs into the environment.
+POPs are chemicals that remain intact in the environment for long periods, become widely distributed geographically, accumulate in living organisms and are toxic to humans and wildlife.
+POPs may travel long distances through air, water or organisms and can cause damage wherever they travel.
+In implementing the Convention, Governments will take measures to eliminate or reduce the releases of POPs into the environment.

 The Persistent Organic Pollutants Review Committee (POPRC) is a subsidiary body to the Stockholm Convention, established pursuant to paragraph 6(d) of Article 19 of the Convention.
-The mandate of the POPRC is to perform the functions assigned to it by the Convention, including the The objective of the POPRC is to do a scientific review of the available information of proposals and related information submitted by Parties to the Convention for listing new chemicals in Annex A, B, and/or C according to Article 8 of the Convention and to make recommendations to the Conference of the Parties.
+The mandate of the POPRC is to perform the functions assigned to it by the Convention, including the scientific review of the proposals and related information submitted by Parties to the Convention for listing new chemicals in Annex A, B, and/or C according to Article 8 of the Convention and to make recommendations to the Conference of the Parties.